iporaitech/pwr2-docker/README.md

 ## About the technology stack

 Following a brief description of major components of this technology stack.
+See also the [Dockerfile](https://github.com/iporaitech/pwr2-docker/blob/master/Dockerfile).

 ### Baseimage-docker